nicklasfrahm/kubestack/docs/index.md

 # Kubestack

-Kubestack is a infrastructure orchestrator built on top of Kubernetes.
+Kubestack is an infrastructure orchestrator built on top of Kubernetes.
 The goal is to provide APIs to build private clouds using Kubernetes as a control plane and API.

 ## Overview